dotnize/Dodong/README.md

 ![Screenshot of the bot in action](https://nize.ph/gallery/dodongexample.png)

-**NOTE: This project is still under development and could contain bugs & unfinished features.
+**NOTE: This project's source code is currently very poorly formatted and documented.
 Please use at your own risk.**

 ## Contribute
 View the list of bug reports and feature requests [here](https://github.com/nizeic/Dodong/issues).